leifoolsen/my-playground/mdl-webpack/readme.md

 * Install project dependencies: ```npm install```
 * Start the project in development mode: ```npm run dev```
 * Open a browser an hit: ```http://localhost:8080/webpack-dev-server/```
-* Import the project into an IDE of your choice.
+* Import the project into an IDE of your choice
 * Open: ```./src/stylesheets/utils/_variables.scss```
 * In the ```/* ==========  Color & Themes  ========== */``` section add the following code: